These Pumpkin Oatmeal Cookies are the ultimate fall cookie! Soft and chewy, with a sweet cinnamon glaze, they’re sure to be your new favorite!

 This recipe for pumpkin pie oatmeal cookies combines two of my favorite things: delicious oatmeal cookies and pumpkin!
 It is the perfect fall dessert because there is just the right amount of pumpkin flavor.
 You can definitely taste it, but it is not overpowering.

-And since these iced pumpkin cookies are made with real pumpkin, they don’t have that weird taste that some “pumpkin spice” stuff does!
+And since these iced pumpkin cookies are made with real pumpkin, they don’t have that aftertaste that some “pumpkin spice” stuff does!

 Ingredients